-The firm Waddell & Hardesty, with the aid of Moisseiff and architect Cass Gilbert, designed the 3,215 feet suspension and it was constructed in 1931 1 for $2.6 million.4 It was notable for featuring the first notable plate girder spans in the United States at 9.8 feet deep.4 Other design elements included diagonally braced towers.
+With the assistance of Moisseiff and architect Cass Gilbert, the firm Waddell & Hardesty designed the 3,215 feet suspension bridge and constructed it in 1931 1 for $2.6 million.
+4 It featured the first significant plate girder spans in the United States at 9.8 feet deep and diagonally braced towers.

-The span was last rehabilitated in 1961 and received major repairs in 1997-98 when some suspender cables were replaced, and its main suspension cables were wrapped with a weatherproofing material, and the deck resurfaced.2
+The crossing was rehabilitated in 1961 and received major repairs in 1997-98 when some suspender cables were replaced.
+2 The main suspension cables were also wrapped with a waterproofing material, and the deck resurfaced.

-The Ohio Department of Transportation (ODOT) has proposed to rehabilitate the Anthony Wayne Bridge in 2013 as part of a three-year, $50 million overhaul.2 ODOT has proposed replacing the first approach spans on either side of the suspension bridge with new two-span structures, replacing the deck, corrosion removal on the steel girders, cable repairs, and painting.
+The Ohio Department of Transportation (ODOT) proposed to rehabilitate the Anthony Wayne Bridge in 2013 as part of a three-year, $50 million overhaul.
+2 It would include rebuilding the first approach Warren deck truss spans on either side of the suspension bridge with new two-span girders, replacing the deck, corrosion removal on the steel girders, cable repairs, and painting.
 ODOT awarded the renovation project to the E.S.
 Wagner Company of Oregon for $28.7 million, and the crossing was closed to all traffic between the spring of 2014 and 2015.
 3